Books like 'The Guernsey Literary and Potato Peel Pie Society'

 Rated: 4.09 of 5 stars · 24 ratingsA beautiful collectible edition containing the fifth and sixth novels of the beloved Bridgerton series by New York Times bestselling author Julia Quinn.To Sir Phillip, With LoveSir Phillip knew that Eloise Bridgerton was a spinster, and so he’d proposed, figuring that she’d be homely and unassuming, and more than a little desperate for an offer of marriage.
 Except . . . she wasn’t...Categorized as:

-new adult 20th century young adult historical friends to lovers contemporary regency medieval -
+new adult friends to lovers 20th century young adult historical contemporary regency medieval -

 Speak Easy, Speak Love by McKelle George